mayabenowitz/Origins/README.md

 The building nourishes the garden.

+AI tends to the building and the living envelope.

 **People inhabit the metabolism in between--in the liminal space**.

+---

 ## 4. EarthOS: Mother Earth's Operating Layer